viamrobotics/docs/docs/appendix/apis/components/movement-sensor.md

 {{% snippet "show-secret.md" %}}

-When executed, this sample code will create a connection to your machine as a client.
+When executed, this sample code creates a connection to your machine as a client.
-Then control your machine programmatically by adding API method calls as shown in the following examples.

-These examples assume you have a movement sensor called `"my_movement_sensor"` configured as a component of your machine.
+The following examples assume you have a movement sensor called `"my_movement_sensor"` configured as a component of your machine.
 If your movement sensor has a different name, change the `name` in the code.

 Be sure to import the movement sensor package for the SDK you are using: